ldejager/mariadb-galera-cluster/docs/digitalocean.md

 variable image_name { default = "centos-7-0-x64" }
 ```

-If you wish to override any of these, set the variable in the `terraform.tf` file accordingly.
+If you wish to override any of these, set the variable in the `digitalocean.tf` file accordingly.
 Note that if you have cluster size of less than three, you'll probably need to consider adding a galera arbitrator.

 Run the following steps to get started.